University of Mary Hardin-Baylor logo

 Is University of Mary Hardin-Baylor the right fit for me?

 Whether University of Mary Hardin-Baylor is right for you depends on your academic goals, budget, lifestyle preferences, and career aspirations.
-Key factors to consider: admissions selectivity (96% admit rate), cost ($28,950/year out-of-state), campus culture in Belton, and available programs.
+Key factors to consider: admissions selectivity (96% admit rate), avg net price ($26,106/year after aid), campus culture in Belton, and available programs.
 Use CollegeCove's compare tool to weigh University of Mary Hardin-Baylor against similar schools side-by-side.

 Quick Facts